seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 ## tar files and compressed tar files

-You may have heard the term "tar ball"; you might have wondered wtf?
+You may have heard the term *"**tar ball**"*; you might have wondered wtf?
 The "tar" in "tar ball" is an acronym for ***T**ape **AR**chive*, a term dating back to '60s-era IT.
 As it turns out, "tar balls" are still used today for distribution of software & media, and occasionally as a container for backups.
 The `tar` manual describes it  as follows:

 >tar is an archiving program designed to store multiple files in a single file (an archive), and  to  manipulate  such archives